The Beginner's Dilemma

 - Upgrade path — Does the platform grow with you?
 Starting on a basic tool and having to switch platforms entirely when you get serious is disruptive and wastes the familiarity you've built.
 The best beginner platform is one you can still use a year later.

-- Price — What does it cost when you do upgrade? $9.99/month feels very different from $59.95/month when you're still learning and not yet making money from trading.
+- Price — What does it cost when you do upgrade? $9.99/mo feels very different from $59.95/month when you're still learning and not yet making money from trading.

 - Core tools — Charts, basic indicators (like moving averages, RSI, MACD), a stock screener to find opportunities, and alerts so you're not glued to a screen all day.